ng-Classic/ng-classic/integration/side-effects/README.md

-This test checks if the side effects for loading Angular Classicpackages have changed using <https://github.com/filipesilva/check-side-effects>.
+This test checks if the side effects for loading Angular Classic packages have changed using <https://github.com/filipesilva/check-side-effects>.

 Running `yarn test` will check all ES modules listed in `side-effects.json`.